25 Aug Maintaining a Professional Social Media Presence

 Keep in mind that what may have been socially appropriate when you created your Facebook, Twitter, or Instagram account, may not serve the same purpose as you transition throughout your career.
 It is always good practice, at least once a year, to go to your profile and look through all images and posts.

-You can take a proactive approach in managing your online presence.
+You can take a proactive approach to managing your online presence.
 If you are concerned that your social media account may be misconstrued, you always have the ability to hide it from public view.
-It is okay to have a private social media presence, if you choose this option, make sure you at least have a completed, professional and viewable LinkedIn profile.
+It is okay to have a private social media presence, if you choose this option, make sure you at least have a completed, professional, and viewable LinkedIn profile.

-With social media being in the forefront of everyday life, this will be a continued topic for many years.
+With social media being at the forefront of everyday life, this will be a continued topic for many years.
 Being proactive and cleansing your social media accounts periodically is the best way to protect yourself.
-In addition to the social media etiquette, there are a host of important business best practices to consider when you enter the job market.
-SelfLink is your go-to information source for everything related to maintaining a professional image, landing the interview, and how to network with business executives.
-With short 2-minute modules, SelfLink is a proven way to refresh your business and communication skills, and give you the added edge to outperform your peers.
+In addition to social media etiquette, there are a host of important business best practices to consider when you enter the job market.
+First Impressions Count is your go-to information source for everything related to maintaining a professional image, landing the interview, and how to network with business executives.
+With short 2-minute modules, First Impressions Count is a proven way to refresh your business and communication skills and give you the added edge to outperform your peers.

 Visit www.Firstimpressionscount.net for more information about your social media accounts and their potential impact on your career.